iansbubblingcauldronofcode/skimap/README.md

   - Incoming weather
   - Ikon / Epic / Indie
 - Improve outward visibility w/ icons
-  - Trams on resorts with trams (?)
-  - Icons differ by size
   - Icons are red if closed

 ## Running the Application